LBU-OOP/OOPtutorials/ClassesAndObjects.md

  Bicycle myBike;    //create a reference which so far is attached to null (nothing) myBike = new Bicycle();  // Creating an object
 ```
-This is just seperating out the two things that are happening, 1) a reference is being created, 2) an object is created and attached to the reference.
+This is just separating out the two things that are happening, 1) a reference is being created, 2) an object is created and attached to the reference.
 Once an object is created then we can call upon its methods\services using the dot (.) notation.
 Here it only has one service displayeInfo().
 ```Java
      myBike.displayInfo();